ccerezo25/Educational-Platform-/README.md

 <h3>Hi there!
 You can check out the completed project in the 'Project Screenshots' folder, where you'll find various captures of the project.
+The project is also responsive, ensuring it looks great on all devices.
 Thanks for taking a look!</h3>
 <br>
 <h4>Index</h4>
 <center>